-James Ramsey enters his first year on the Georgia Tech coaching staff.
-After being one of the best to ever don the Garnet and Gold at Florida State, winning ABCA Player of the Year and ACC Player of the Year honors, in addition to being named an All-American, Ramsey was taken in the first round of the MLB Draft by the St. Louis Cardinals.
+James Ramsey enters his second year on the Georgia Tech coaching staff looking to only elevate the highly successful Year One on the Flats that saw Tech lead the ACC in hitting (.297), finish second in run production (464) and earn the No. 3 National Seed in the NCAA Tournament.
+Ramsey joins the Yellow Jackets after being one of the best to ever don the Garnet and Gold at Florida State, winning ABCA Player of the Year and ACC Player of the Year honors, in addition to being named an All-American, and getting selected in the first round of the MLB Draft by the St. Louis Cardinals.
 From there, Ramsey went on to have a fine professional career with several teams, including helping the Columbus Clippers to a AAA International League Championship in 2015.
 Ramsey coaches the Yellow Jackets’ outfielders and is the team’s hitting coach, working on both team and individual hitting philosophies.
 He is also in charge of integrating technology and analytics into player development and evaluation.
 An Atlanta native, Ramsey lives in the city with his wife, Grace.

 |THE JAMES RAMSEY FILE|